mdevaluate/mdevaluate/doc/dynamic-evaluation.rst

 Dynamic properties like mean square displacement are calculated with the function :func:`mdevaluate.correlation.shifted_correlation`.
-This function takes a correlation function and calculates the avaraged time series of it, by shifting a time intervall over the trajectory.
+This function takes a correlation function and calculates the averaged time series of it, by shifting a time interval over the trajectory.

 ::